-The Proposed Action would have minor impacts from the increased use of hazardous materials during proposed contract ADAIR maintenance activities and management and disposal of associated hazardous waste; no effects on ERP sites at Shaw AFB; no effects from asbestos-containing materials (ACM), lead-based paint (LBP), and polychlorinated biphenyls (PCBs); and no effects from radon.
+The Proposed Action would have minor impacts from the increased use of hazardous materials during proposed contract ADAIR maintenance activities and management and disposal of associated hazardous waste; no effects on ERP sites at Shaw AFB; no effects from asbestos-containing materials (ACM), leadbased paint (LBP), and polychlorinated biphenyls (PCBs); and no effects from radon.
 The use of hazardous materials and generation of hazardous waste during proposed contract ADAIR activities would not exceed the capacity of Shaw AFB to manage, handle, store, and dispose of these substances.
 ACM and LBP are unlikely to be present in Building 106 based on its year of construction; however, ACM and LBP could be present in Building 712, which was built in 1941.
 No activities that would disturb ACM and LBP potentially present in Building 712 are included in the Proposed Action.
-If identified in that facility, ACM and LBP would either be managed in place or removed and disposed of in accordance with applicable regulations and disposed of in accordance with applicable requirements.
+If identified in that facility, ACM and LBP would either be managed in place or removed and disposed of in accordance with applicable regulations and procedures.
+Although unlikely to be present, any PCBs identified in those facilities would be removed and disposed of in accordance with applicable regulations and procedures.